xRiskLab/xbooster-docs/parameters.md

 <span style="font-family: Karma, sans-serif;">

 A class for generating a scorecard from a trained XGBoost model.
-The methodology is inspired by the NVIDIA GTC Talk "Machine Learning in Retail Credit Risk" by Paul Edwards.

 </span>